Endpoint Security Providers

 - Compliance frameworks supported — Named standards and frameworks the provider's solutions or services are documented to address, such as NIST SP 800-53, CMMC Level 2 or Level 3, HIPAA Security Rule, or CIS Controls v8.

-- Federal authorization status — Whether the provider holds a FedRAMP authorization (Authorized, In Process, or Ready), as listed in the FedRAMP Marketplace maintained by GSA.
+- Federal authorization status — Whether the provider holds a FedRAMP authorization (Authorized, In Process, or Ready), as verified in the FedRAMP Marketplace maintained by GSA.

 - Certifications held — Staff or organizational certifications relevant to endpoint security practice, including CISSP, CEH, CompTIA Security+, or vendor-specific credentials.